ensingm2/SteamMonsterGameScript/README.md

 - **targetSwapperFreq (default: 1000ms):** Duration (in milliseconds) between checks to see if the player needs to change targets.
 - **abilityUseCheckFreq (default: 2000ms):** Duration (in milliseconds) between checks to see if it is beneficial to use an active ability
 - **itemUseCheckFreq (default: 5000ms):** Duration (in milliseconds) between checks to see if it is beneficial to use a consumable item
+- **upgradeManagerFreq (default: 30000):** Duration (in milliseconds) between checks to see if it is beneficial to purchase an upgrade
 - **useMedicsAtPercent (default: 30):** % max hp at which to use the medics ability
 - **useNukeOnSpawnerAbovePercent (default: 75):** Above this % percentage threshold, a nuke will be used on a targeted spawner
 - **useMetalDetectorOnBossBelowPercent (default: 30):** Below this % percentage threshold, a Metal Detector will be used on a targeted boss